Connecting Early Dark Energy to Late Dark Energy by the Diluting Matter Potential: Phenomenological behavior of our model

 where $\mathcal{S}^{\text{obs}}$ represents the measured value, $\mathcal{S}^{\text{th}}$ is the theoretical value computed assuming a model with parameters $\Theta$ and $\mathbf{C}$ corresponds to the covariance matrix of the measurements contained in the vector $\mathcal{S}^{\text{obs}}$.
 In our case, the values in $\mathcal{S}^{\text{th}}$ represent the isotropic BAO measurements $D_V(z)/r_d$; the anisotropic BAO measurements $D_A(z)/r_d$ and $D_H(z)/r_d$; the functions $\theta_*$ for CMB data and the direct local measurement of $H_0$.

 In what follows, we adopt the methodology presented in \cite{Khosravi:2023rhy}, then we begin by testing our model against the $\theta_*$ + BAO data.
 If the model proves to be compatible with higher values of $H_0$, we subsequently incorporate the local $H_0$ measurement into the analysis.
 Figure~\ref{H0Om1} presents the results of confronting our model with the $\theta_*$ + BAO dataset, excluding the local $H_0$ measurement.
-As shown, the resulting posterior 1$\sigma$ region is sufficiently broad to accommodate larger values of $H_0$.
+As shown, the resulting posterior $1\sigma$ region is sufficiently broad to accommodate larger values of $H_0$.
 Accordingly, as the model proves to be compatible with higher values of $H_0$ we constrain our model with the combined dataset $\theta_*$, BAO, and the local $H_0$ measurement.
-Figure~\ref{H0Om2} displays the $1\sigma$ posterior regions in this case.
+Figure~\ref{H0Om2} displays the $1\sigma$ posterior regions in this case, where the color coding represents the value of $f_{NEDE}$.
 The results indicate consistency with the higher values of the local $H_0$ measurement, suggesting that our model effectively alleviates the Hubble tension.
-In this analysis, the best-fit values for the free parameters are $H_0 = 73.3 \pm 1\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, $\Omega_m = 0.311^{+0.009}_{-0.008}$, and $f_{\rm NEDE} = 0.317^{+0.042}_{-0.049}$.
+We note that the standard anti-correlation between $H_0$ and $\Omega_m$ is clearly visible in Figure~\ref{H0Om2} when $f_{NEDE}$ is held fixed (i.e., for a given color).
+In Figure~\ref{H0Om1}, this anti-correlation is partially obscured due to the marginalization over $f_{NEDE}$, which introduces an additional degeneracy direction in the $H_0$--$\Omega_m$ plane.